CalebC44/github-portfolio/index.md

 Automated setup of Apache and Nginx with firewall rules and TLS configuration.

 **[View the code on GitHub](https://github.com/calebc44/your-repo-name)** | **[Read the Blog Series (Part 1-3)](https://calebc44.github.io/github-portfolio/blog-post-1)**

+Challenge: What problem was this built to solve?

+Tools Used: What specific tools/libraries did you use (e.g., Ansible, Python's requests library, specific Nginx modules)?

+Result/Outcome: What did you learn?
+How successful was the deployment?
+Quantify the result if possible (e.g., "Reduced deployment time from 2 hours to 5 minutes," or "Successfully identified 5 common subdomain enumeration techniques").

 ### 🔹 Automated Reconnaissance Tool
 Created a Python script that takes a domain name as input and automatically performs basic reconnaissance.